Matheeusb/registration-people-api/README.md

-# Resgistration of People - API
+# Registration of People - API